Why Phoenix—Yes, Phoenix—Is an Epic Summer Spot

 The family traveler

 If you're early risers, head straight to the Phoenix Zoo.
-It opens at 7 a.m. in summer so you can catch the 3,000 or so inhabitants when they're most active—though that's a relative term in the case of Fernando, the resident two-toed sloth and minor celebrity.
+It opens at 7 a.m. from June through August so you can catch the 3,000 or so inhabitants when they're most active—though that's a relative term in the case of Fernando, the resident two-toed sloth and minor celebrity.
 Almost as famous: the Arabian oryxes, whom you shouldn't miss either.
-You may also be able to catch a Prowl & Play night (picture a zoo full of wizards, fairies and fantastical beasts) or one of the summer's other special events.
+Then there are the latest A-Listers to join their ranks: Rayma, a 13-year-old Bornean orangutan who's now keeping company with a certain Daniel (a strapping 14-year-old)—and Moshi, a baby Masai giraffe who'll be making her debut along the zoo's Africa Trail this summer, as will the new elephant habitat, so ladies Reba, Sheena and Indu have twice the room to roam.

-And when the kids inevitably remind you that not all fun has to be educational, there's the succession of soaking ops: Golfland Sunsplash, Big Surf, and Wet ‘n’ Wild (go Friday nights in July to float while watching movies on a big screen).
-Of course, if you’re staying at Pointe Hilton Squaw Peak Resort, Arizona Grand Resort, Westin Kierland Resort and Spa or another property tricked out with lazy rivers, water slides and pools for days, you may never leave the grounds.
+And when the kids inevitably remind you that not all fun has to be educational, there's the succession of soaking ops: Golfland Sunsplash, Big Surf, and Six Flags Hurricane Harbor Phoenix (check the schedule for Dive 'N' Movies and Friday Fun Nights throughout summer).
+Of course, if you’re staying at the Westin Kierland Resort and Spa —home to not only various pools, but an on-site water park, lazy river, and FlowRider wave machine—you may never leave the grounds.

 The relaxation seeker